-“In Depth Series with Host Laurence Fishburne” specializes in thirty minute and short-form Public Television stories.
+“In Depth with Host Laurence Fishburne” specializes in thirty minute and short-form Public Television stories.
 Each story highlights specific industries and topics around the world.
 The show highlights industry professionals and groundbreaking organizations as featured content providers.

 No, and this is a common misconception.
 Both PBS & APT provide television content to member Public Television stations.
-Additionally, Public Television stations receive content from organizations like NETA (National Educational Telecommunications Alliance), from locally produced material and from smaller organizations, such as “In Depth Series”.
+Additionally, Public Television stations receive content from organizations like NETA (National Educational Telecommunications Alliance), from locally produced material and from smaller organizations, such as “In Depth”.
 The program operates independently and provides content to Public Television partners by way of satellite uplink.

 Yes.
 Laurence Fishburne serves as host of the series specifically dedicated to Public Television.
 His image cannot be utilized for other commercial purposes.

 All rights to the commercial and corporate demo portions of the project are yielded to the participating organization, which retains full ownership with absolutely no re-airing restrictions.
 “In Depth” retains the editorial and broadcast rights of the Public Television segment with Laurence Fishburne.